 As you set your holiday spending budget, it’s also a good time to review your list of gift recipients.
 If you’re still buying for a long list of friends and relatives, consider a gift exchange with them instead.

-“All of us adult children do not need so much, and neither do the kids,” Veach says.
+“All of us adult children do not need so much, and neither do the kids,” Veach said.
 “My family has started drawing names and doing gift exchanges instead of buying gifts for everybody.”

 A gift exchange allows you to spend a little more on the recipient—but still spend significantly less than you would if you were buying for several people.